 Position the child restraint on the front passenger seat.
 Move the seat to the rearmost position.
 Adjust the head restraint to its highest position (if so equipped).
+The direction of the child restraint depends on the type of the child restraint and the size of the child.
 Always follow the restraint manufacturer's instructions.

 The back of the child restraint should be secured against the vehicle seatback.
 If necessary, adjust or remove the head restraint to obtain the correct child restraint fit.
-See

-"Head restraint adjustment" earlier in this section.
+See "Head restraint adjustment" earlier in this section.
 If the head restraint is removed, store it in a secure place.
 Be sure to install the head restraint when the child restraint is removed.
 If the seating position does not have an adjustable head restraint and it is interfering with the proper child restraint fit, try a different child restraint.

-2. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
+3. Route the seat belt tongue through the child restraint and insert it into the buckle until you hear and feel the latch engage.
 Be sure to follow the child restraint manufacturer's instructions for belt routing.

-3. Pull the shoulder belt until the belt is fully extended.
-At this time, the seat belt retractor is in the Automatic Locking Retractor (ALR) mode (child restraint mode).
-It reverts to Emergency Locking Retractor (ELR) mode when the seat belt is fully retracted.
+4. Pull on the shoulder belt until all of the belt is fully extended.
+At this time, the belt retractor is in the automatic locking mode (child restraint mode).
+It reverts back to emergency locking mode when the belt is fully retracted.

-4. Allow the seat belt to retract.
-Pull up on the shoulder belt to remove any slack in the belt.
+5. Allow the belt to retract.
+Pull up the belt to remove any slack in the belt.